**Sign up for our newsletter to get a FREE spreadsheet and map with

 The area is really pretty and you’ll certainly feel far removed from the crowds.
 Also, the Beartooth Highway is on the east side of the park so try to work that into your schedule as you’re arriving or leaving the park because it’s an experience you won’t forget!

 The Forest Service has some free sites.
 These obviously have very few amenities — oftentimes they just have water.
-I’ve put together a little map of some free sites around the area.
-This is by no means a comprehensive list.
+The common way to find boondocking sites nowadays is to use Campendium.

 If it’s your first time seeing Yellowstone, I highly recommend camping inside the park because:

-However, some benefits to camping outside the park include:
+However, some reasons to camp outside the park include:

 In reality, you can’t go wrong either way.